SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 253 nt and we rarefied to 2,500 sequences per sample to limit effects of uneven sampling.
 A mock community was sequenced and processed in parallel to the fecal samples.
-Based on the mock community data we observed a sequencing error rate of `r round(error_rate, 2)`%.
+Based on the mock community data we observed a sequencing error rate of 0.05%.
 The complete analysis methods and this document as an R-executable document are available at https://github.com/SchlossLab/Zackular_AbAOMDSS_SciReports_2015.
 All FASTQ sequence data can be obtained from the Sequence Read Archive at NCBI (Need to